 Li (2005) investigated how Taiwanese learners of English used collocations in their writing.
 Li gathered and read two compositions of each participant.
 Then, she identified, categorized and analysed their collocational errors.
 As a result, she found 189 collocational errors (122 errors were grammatical collocational errors and 67 errors were lexical).
-She showed that the number of grammatical collocational errors.
+She showed that the number of grammatical collocational errors which the participants made was far greater than the number of lexical collocational errors.
 She believed that the most important source of these errors was the ignorance of rule restrictions.